saimaar/React-Fundamentals/README.md

 **So what is actually happenning?**
 - The `<div>Hello</div>` under the hood transpiles to Javascript like this:
 - const reactElement = React.createElement('div', null, 'Hello')
-- It is taking it three parameters
+- It is taking it three parameters:
 1. The HTML element
 2. Null is where the attribute (className etc) goes for the html.
 3. Child